DoTheEvo/Traefik-simplest-step-by-step/README.md

 # #3 middlewares

-Example of an authentification middleware for any container.
+Example of an authentication middleware for any container.

 ![logic-pic](https://i.imgur.com/QkfPYel.png)